sabirdvd/sunshineatnoon.github.io/_posts/2015-9-3-How-to-install-caffe.md

         CPU_ONLY := 1

-But if the make command tells you that it can't find some dependencies, a convinient(maybe not best) way is to find out where dependencies are and add their paths to the INCLUDE_DIRS and LIBRARY_DIRS, I used this to solve a lot of missing dependencies on CentOS.
+But if the make command tells you that it can't find some dependencies, a convinient (maybe not best) way is to find out where dependencies are and add their paths to the INCLUDE_DIRS and LIBRARY_DIRS, I used this to solve a lot of missing dependencies complaints on CentOS.

         # Whatever else you find you need goes here.
         INCLUDE_DIRS := $(PYTHON_INCLUDE) /usr/local/include
         LIBRARY_DIRS := $(PYTHON_LIB) /usr/local/lib /usr/lib

 Next, we come the exciting part, compiling caffe, just enter make all to compile it:

         make all

 If you are lucky and get no errors, we can make the tests:

         make test

 Again, if no errors pop out, we run the test to see if everything is installed correctly:

         make runtest

 If you saw the image below, congratulations!
 You have caffe installed properly!